scrogson/devbox/README.md

-# Dev Box
+# devbox

-> Dev Box is responsible for bootstrapping your development environment.
+> devbox is responsible for bootstrapping your development environment.

+## About devbox

+`devbox` is a work in progress.
+It is an opinionated wrapper around `docker` and `docker-compose`.

-The repository will allow you to get all of our support services for local application development up and running quickly.
+`devbox` provides a way to get all of your services for local application development up and running quickly.
+Simply create a project and tell `devbox` what services are included, it will handle the rest.

-## About Dev Box

-The Dev Box repository provides following support services for local development of Dev Box services:

-- Redis
-- MySQL
-- PostgreSQL
-- Kafka
-- Zookeeper
-- ElasticSearch

 ## Installation